knpuniversity/symfony4/sfcasts/encore/first-webpack.md

 And the recipe gave us a few files to start.
 Open up `assets/js/app.js`:

 ***TIP
-The recipe now puts CSS files into a `styles/` directory.
+The recipe now puts CSS files into an `assets/styles/` directory.
 So, `assets/styles/app.css` - but the purpose of all these files is the same.
 ***